-The Company's main focus for 2018/19 was to review our key activities and identify those areas where we could improve the range, quality and variety of the services provided to our service users.
+The Company's main focus for 2019/20 was to review our key activities and identify those areas where we could improve the range, quality and variety of the services provided to our service users.
 Many of the improvements were completed during the year and others are still in progress.

 Capital spending on our owned buildings has been carefully targeted so as to obtain the best outcome for the amount of expenditure incurred.
-The programme established for building new units, or enlarging some of our owned buildings, is progressing and the necessary planning consents have/are been obtained for several properties which will enable the construction work to commence in 2019/20.
+The programme established for building new units, or enlarging some of our owned buildings, is progressing and the necessary planning consents have been obtained for several properties which will enable the construction work to commence in 2020/21.

 Staff training and development has been concentrated on providing carefully focused learning with a high degree of relevance to our core activities.
-Where appropriate, online training courses have been used and these have proved to be very popular and cost effective.
-We are also arranging for our own staff to be coached as instructors so that more training can be delivered in-house.
+We have four in-house trainers who cascade learning and best practice to front line staff.

-All our services are now comprehensively risk assessed every year by an external health and safety consultant providing reassurance that the services are being delivered within a safe and secure environment.
-Any shortcomings identified are dealt with promptly by our management team.
+All our services continue to be comprehensively risk assessed every year by an external health and safety consultant providing reassurance that the services are being delivered within a safe and secure environment.